 South Dakota makes payroll easy for businesses by generally following federal guidelines.
 However, attempting to calculate South Dakota payroll taxes by hand could result in costly errors.
 Here are the basic steps you should follow to run payroll in South Dakota.

-Step 1: Set up your business as an employer.
 New companies may need to access the federal Electronic Federal Tax Payment System (EFTPS) to create a new Federal Employer Identification Number (FEIN).
 Your FEIN is required to pay federal taxes.

 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules:

-- Monthly: When the IRS assigns you a monthly schedule, you need to deposit employment taxes on payments made during a calendar month by the 15th of the following month.
+- Monthly: When the IRS assigns you a monthly schedule, you must deposit employment taxes on payments made during a calendar month by the 15th of the following month.

 - Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the following Friday.

-Step 9: Document and store your payroll records.
 Keeping your company’s business records is good practice.
 South Dakota does not have any laws requiring businesses to keep employee payment or company payroll records, but federal law requires you to maintain payroll records for at least three years and payroll tax documents for four years.
 Learn more in our article on retaining payroll records.

 Download our free checklist to help you stay on track while you’re working through these steps:

-South Dakota Payroll Laws, Taxes & Regulations
+South Dakota Payroll Taxes, Laws & Regulations

 Knowing how to calculate South Dakota payroll taxes and ensure compliance with all federal and state employment laws is crucial to making sure your payroll is accurate every time.
 To help you maintain compliance with payroll regulations, review the specific steps of doing payroll in South Dakota below.